 The multidimensional complexity of biodiversity conservation demands access to a wide set of accurate data for planning designs to be effective in maximizing biodiversity persistence.
-Information on the distribution, abundance and dynamics of genes, populations, species and biotic communities; plausible changes in environmental, physical, social and economic drivers; and the impacts of global environmental changes should be collected at the spatial and temporal scales matching the relevancy of the phenomena and the established goals (Figure 3).
+Information on the distribution, abundance and the dynamics of genes, populations, species and biotic communities; plausible changes in environmental, physical, social and economic drivers; and the impacts of global environmental changes should be collected at the spatial and temporal scales matching the relevancy of the phenomena and the established goals (Fig. 1).
 Importantly:

-- Good quality data with high-resolute spatial grain allow a large number of decisions to be evaluated and therefore to enlarge the analytical space to look for the most informative solutions; - The increase of geographic windows allows the expansion of political, jurisdictional and institutional scopes of biodiversity conservation to profit not only from the individual potential of each player but, mainly, from collaborations and shared goals.
-In wide geographic contexts, detailed data of local ecological and socioeconomic processes approximate conservation plans to the real scales in which key biodiversity processes operate, especially when environments are heterogeneous and dynamic (e.g., the "geography of species' adaptations" to climate change); - High-resolute temporal data allow planners to strengthen the control of their conservation systems, making them capable of opening up opportunities for quicker readjustments of conservation actions.
-With the tendency for a massive array of ecological data to be available, the monitoring of conservation systems may operate similarly to the (quasi-) continuous scanning performed within meteorological and climate assessments (Kissling et al., 2018; Proença et al., 2017).
+- Good quality data with high-resolute spatial grain allow a large number of decisions to be evaluated and therefore to enlarge the analytical space to look for the most informative solutions; - The increase of geographic windows permits the expansion of the political, jurisdictional and institutional scopes of biodiversity conservation to profit not only from the individual potential of each player but, mainly, from collaborations and shared goals.
+In wide geographic contexts, detailed data of local ecological and socioeconomic processes approximate conservation plans to the real scales in which key biodiversity processes operate, especially when environments are heterogeneous and dynamic (e.g. the "geography of species' adaptations" to climate change);

+- · High-resolute temporal data allow planners to strengthen the control of their conservation systems, making them capable of opening up opportunities for quicker readjustments of conservation actions.
+With the tendency for a massive array of-ecological data to be available, the monitoring of conservation systems may operate similarly to the (quasi-) continuous scanning performed within meteorological and climate assessments (Kissling et al., 2018; Proenca et al., 2017).
 Precautionary approaches demand that actions today are made for plausible scenarios ahead.
 Thus, expanding the time horizon of conservation plans allows a plausible future to be anticipated, leading to informed-proactive preparation of the expected outcomes and therefore more robust PA mappings.
 The extension of future temporal data implies large predictive capabilities for the environmental, the ecological and the socioeconomic systems.
 The farthest in the future they are, the more uncertain the predictions (Northrop and Chandler, 2014).
-This temporal gradient of uncertainty needs to also be accommodated in conservation planning models (see time-varying costs, interest rates, SDP and robust optimization, above);

-• Biodiversity refers to structural elements (i.e., genes, populations, species, communities and ecosystems) that have coevolved over thousands of years and the complex multiscaled processes (e.g., physiological, genetic, behavioral, ecological, evolutionary, abiotic) that generate and link them together and sustain the whole.
+This temporal gradient of uncertainty needs to also be accommodated in conservation planning models (see time-varying costs, interest rates, SDP and robust optimization, above); - Biodiversity refers to structural elements (i.e. genes, populations, species, communities and ecosystems) that have coevolved over thousands of years and the complex multi-scaled processes (e.g. physiological, genetic, behavioral, ecological, evolutionary, abiotic) that generate and link them together and sustain the whole.
 Expanded data on the evolutionary, genetic, taxonomic and functional components of biodiversity permit planners to control the countless aspects that act at multiple scales and allow ecosystems to be, by definition, dynamic and complex.
-The realization of these kind of data demand the emergence of hierarchical nonlinear decision-support models and powerful algorithms to be developed and/or accessed.
+The realization of these kind of data demand the emergence of hierarchical nonlinear decision-support models and powerful algorithms to be developed and/or accessed. - Some threats to biodiversity are not easy to mitigate as they express legitimated socio-cultural actions.
+Landscape use, consumption of water, food and energy, access to services such as education and medical assistance are issues that are driving the current biodiversity crisis.
+The consideration of these processes in the build-up of a conservation plan is critical and for the sake of effectiveness turning the scientific outcomes into practical tools needs the engagement of local, empirically based knowledge (Bray and Velázquez, 2009; Velázquez et al., 2009).
+These spatially heterogeneous layers of local information add-up to all the other socioecological layers integrating a comprehensive conservation plan.